10Fawaz/Fawaz-QuizGame/README.md

 2: **W3Schools** Html, Css, JavaScript References( I mostly used it for DOM manipulation, event handling, and basic logic of my game ).

-3: **JSFiddle** ( I learned some features here like my progress bar and the timeout() and turning my answer green or red depends if its correct or wrong ).
+3: **JSFiddle** I learned some features here like my progress bar and the timeout() and turning my answer green or red depends if its correct or wrong.

+4: **Stack Overflow** It helped me for some specific bugs and issues i faced.